The ‘Leftovers’ Worksheet

 We are easily overwhelmed by goals.

-Trying to accomplish too many goals at once is likely make you feel overwhelmed, and actually reduces the likelihood of achieving any of your goals.
+Trying to accomplish too many goals at once is likely to make you feel overwhelmed, and may reduce the likelihood of achieving any of your goals.
 If there is one mantra for successful health change, it is: “One step at a time, building up over time.”

-By storing some goals as leftovers, you can tackle the ‘quick wins’ first… building momentum for bigger changes later on.
+By storing some goals as leftovers, you can tackle the ‘quick wins’ first… building momentum for more substantive change later on.

 Some goals need time to bake.